Welcome to Walyalup

 Nyoongar Seasons: Discovering where Nyoongar people have lived and moved in the coastal areas around Walyalup and connecting traditional seasonal movements to real locations.

 Traditional knowledge: Exploring how traditional ways of living are still taught today, resulting in a culture that is thriving and being shared.
-Examples discussed include the use of natural resources, sharing of placenames and stories, sustainable fishing, prescribed burning, seasonal planting and native revegetation).
+Examples discussed include the use of natural resources, sharing of placenames and stories, and sustainable fishing.

 Material sciences: Looking at how natural resources were/are used in and near Walyalup, with a focus on properties and uses of materials.